Consteel/manual/docs/manual/8_0_structural-analysis/8_1_finite-elements.md

 <!-- wp:paragraph -->

-The first 6 DOF are the conventional displacements (Ux, Uy, Uz) and rotations (Φx, Φy, Φz) according to the local coordinate system of the member (see chapter **[4.1 Coordinate systems](/manual/drawing-geometry/coordinate-systems/)**).
+The first 6 DOF are the conventional displacements (Ux, Uy, Uz) and rotations (Φx, Φy, Φz) according to the local coordinate system of the member (see chapter **[Coordinate systems](../4_0_drawing-geometry/4_1_coordinate-systems.md)**).
 What needs more explanation is the 7th DOF which is mathematically the first derivative of the twist about the longitudinal axis (Φ'x); mechanically it represents the warping of the section which is a straight consequence of torsion on thin-walled members.
 The next figure illustrates the warping effect of I shaped cross-section when the flanges step out of the original plane of the section.

 <!-- /wp:paragraph -->